linode/docs/docs/guides/security/ssl/how-to-secure-logstash-connections-using-ssl-certificates/index.md

 You can stop here and use the setup as is, or proceed to setup peer verification.
 When using peer verification Logstash requires that incoming connections present their own certificate for verification rather than a username and password.
 You may find this method easier to script when automatically deploying hosts or applications that push messages to Logstash.

 {{< note >}}
 The remote client host needs copies of the organization certificate (`org_ca.crt`), organization certificate key (`org_ca.key`), and organization certificate serial number (`org_ca.serial`) to generate its certificate.
 These are all located in the `/etc/pki/tls/private` directory.
 Make sure to copy those files before proceeding.
-You may have to update the host permissions with o+r on to be able to `scp` them.
+You may have to update the host permissions with `o+r` on to be able to use `scp` to copy them.
 Alternatively, you can generate the client certificate on the Logstash host and copy that to the client host when complete.
 {{< /note >}}

 1. On the host, begin by changing the Logstash configuration file to remove the `username` and `password` fields and add `ssl_verify_mode` and `ssl_certificate_authorities`.